UPDATED SEPTEMBER 13, 2023

 Regional Council and Halifax and West Community Council are able to hold a combined public hearing to deal with both steps of the process.

 This application has had a long history and was originally considered through a plan amendment process.

 On August 1, 2017, Regional Council directed staff to consider this application as a site-specific amendment to the now-replaced Halifax Municipal Planning Strategy.
 Specifically, Regional Council directed staff to continue to process this request for site-specific secondary municipal planning strategy amendments subject to the proposal: (a) generally aligning with the June 2017 Centre Plan document relative to Urban Structure, Height and Floor Area Ratio, and (b) addressing the planning principles of transition, pedestrian-orientation, human-scale, building design, and context-sensitive as noted the report.

 As part of the public engagement strategy for this application, Halifax Peninsula Planning Advisory Committee and municipal Planning Staff held a public meeting on Monday, June 11, 2018.
 (Public Meeting Notes)

-This application is scheduled to be reviewed by the Halifax Peninsula Planning Advisory Committee on August 20, 2018.
+This application was reviewed by the Halifax Peninsula Planning Advisory Committee on August 20, 2018.
 (Staff Presentation to Halifax Peninsula Planning Advisory Committee).

 Documents Submitted for Evaluation